boopsboops/ncbi-supermatrix/README.md

 ### RUNNING

-Here we search for our clade of interest (Ancistrus)
+Here we search for our clade of interest (Ancistrus), and an outgroup.
+Because the search is clade based on taxonomic names, to add an outgroup we perform a second search and append the results to the previous one with the '-a' flag.
+We also first run a dry run with the '-d' flag to calculate an effective size of download batch.

 ```bash
 # flag '-c' [name] is the clade of interest